kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 287**

 They finally discovered what fictional universe we're form.
 God, this is so entertaining to watch.

+On the hand, I discovered that a certain billionaire is campaigning for president.
+The horror.

 **Year 3, Day 290**